-Paragraph (a)(20) is derived from 33 C.F.R. § 173.3(h) and (i).
-The definition rejects, for the purposes of this act, that mooring constitutes "use."
+Paragraph (a)(21) is derived from 33 C.F.R. § 173.3(h) and (i).
+The definition expressly provides that, for the purposes of this act, mooring constitutes "use."
 Cf. New Hampshire Ins.
 Co. v.
 Dagone, 475 F.3d 35 (1st Cir.
 2007) (mooring constitutes "use" for the purpose of an insurance policy that excluded coverage for use from November 1 to April 15).
-Similarly, storage on land does not constitute "use."
+Similarly, storage in readiness for use, such as in a raised dock, constitutes "use."
+This rule makes it much easier for owners and titling authorities to determine where a vessel is principally used.
+If mooring and storage in readiness for use did not constitute use, the owner of a vessel used for recreational purposes in the waters of two or more states might have to maintain detailed records merely to ascertain which state's certificate of title law applies and the governing law might change frequently.